 Setting the schedule requires the selection of dominant months, days, and hours for the building occupancy.

-- Months and Days can be selected by clicking on any of the rectangular buttons to change its color.
-Any blue button represents the time associated with occupied hours.
-Any white button represents the time associated with unoccupied hours.
+Months and Days can be selected by clicking on any of the rectangular buttons to change their color.

-- Hours are represented by vertical bars broken into 10 squares as 10% fractions of each hour.
+Hours are represented by vertical bars broken into 10 divisions of 10% for each hour.
 Each percentage of an hour can be selected by clicking on or click-and-drag along the squares in each vertical bar to change its color.
-Blue represents occupied, and white represents unoccupied.

 Let's start with the Unoccupied time periods.
 These are deselected months that are white.
 For all days and hours on these deselected months, the occupancy percentage is set to a default of 10%.
 No other scheduling inputs change the value for these months.